 Aerate clay soil more often

 Aeration is key if you’re establishing a lawn on clay soil.
 It helps air pockets to form in the ground and release oxygen into the roots.
-It also makes water and other nutrients more readily available to grass.
+It also makes water and other nutrients more readily available to the grass.

 I’d recommend core-aerating and dethatching your lawn 1-2 times every year before winter arrives to maintain a healthy root system within the clay soil column.